 Sciatica treatment usually starts with nonsurgical methods and includes some combination of physical therapy, medications, therapeutic injections, and alternative therapies.
 Watch Now

 With many consultations lasting 15 minutes or less, here are 6 insights and tips on how to make the most of your time with your doctor:

-2. Write down your medical history to save time during your appointment
+1. Write down your symptom history to save time during the appointment.

 - Do your symptoms extend below the knee?

 - How long have you had these symptoms?